 The pathways that students follow will maximise progression opportunities onto the next stage of their education, employment or apprenticeship.

-The following qualifications are currently delivered in Years 12 and 13 at the academy:
+The following qualifications are currently delivered in Years 12 and 13:

 The list of courses available at all key stages broken down by subject area is available by clicking on the tab ‘Departments’.